s-hariharan/s-hariharan.github.io/index.md

 I am a final year undergraduate student studying [Metallurgical and Materials Engineering][mme] at [National Institute of Technology][NITT], Trichy, India.

 I am interested in the inter disciplinary field of **Computational Material Science**.
-Compuational Engineering as described [here][comp] is relatively a new field of Engineering where mathematical models are coupled with high performance computing to solve complex physical problem.
+Computational Engineering as described [here][comp] is relatively a new field of Engineering where mathematical models are coupled with high performance computing to solve complex physical problem.
 I specifically work on microstructural evolution using various techniques like [Phase field Models][Phase] and [Monte Carlo techniques][Monte].

 Aeromodeling is another activity I spend my time in.
 I am part of [The Third Dimension Aeromodeling Club][3d.amc] at my campus.
 We work on design, structural analysis, automation and fabrication of fixed wing aircrafts and multirotors.

-This would serve as my personal website where I document my research and other intersting activity I am part of.
+This would serve as my personal website where I document my research and other interesting activity I am part of.
 Please feel free to browse your way through the website.
 # [Research][research]
 Academic research I am part of.